mvroomen/portfolio/final-project-part-one.md

 # Outline
 > Include a high-level summary of your project.
 This should be a couple paragraphs that describe what you're interested in showing with your final project.
 -->
+# Final Project Part I

-## Recipe for Resilience:  Lessons from Limburg
+# Recipe for Resilience:  Lessons from Limburg

 Note:  Formal citations pending – still figuring out how to do create a references section in Github.